IFCA-Advanced-Computing/keystone-voms/doc/source/installation.rst

 VOMS module Installation
 ========================

-This module assumes that you are running the Keystone 2015.1 (Kilo) version.
+This module assumes that you are running the Keystone 8.0.0 (Liberty) version.

 Install the Keystone VOMS module
 --------------------------------